De Quervain’s syndrome

 Call 999 or go to A&E if:

-- You have severe wrist pain and you are not able to move your wrist or hold things after a fall or injury.
+- You have severe pain, are unable to move your wrist, or notice a change in shape after a fall or injury.